-Sexual violence includes, but is not limited to, rape as defined by 21Okla.Stat. § 1111; rape by instrumentation as defined by 21 Okla.
+Sexual violence includes, but is not limited to, rape as defined by 210kla.Stat. § 1111; rape by instrumentation as defined by 21 Okla.
 Stat. § 1111.1; forcible sodomy as defined by 21 Okla.
 Stat. § 888, assault as defined by 21 Okla.
 Stat. § 641 when committed in a sexual context, in furtherance of sexual demands, or because of a person's sex or sexual orientation; battery as defined by 21 Okla.
+Stat. § 642 when committed in a sexual context, in furtherance of sexual demands, or because of a person's sex or sexual orientation; battery as defined by 21 Okla.
 Stat. § 642 when committed in a sexual context, in furtherance of sexual demands, or because of a person's sex or sexual orientation; aggravated assault and battery as defined by 21 Okla.
 Stat. § 646 when committed in a sexual context, in furtherance of sexual demands, or because of a person's sex or sexual orientation; stalking as described by 21 Okla.
-Stat. § 1173 when committed in a sexual context, in furtherance of sexual demands, or because of a person's sex or sexual orientation; sexual battery as defined by 21 Okla.
+Stat. § 1173 when committed in a sexual context, in furtherance of sexual orientation; sexual battery as defined by 21 Okla.
 Stat. § 1123(B); any sexual act involving a child as described in 21 Okla.
 Stat.
 1123(A); maliciously intimidating or harassing or attempting to maliciously intimidate or harass another person because of that person's sex or sexual orientation; or inciting others, or attempting to incite others to maliciously intimidate or harass another person because of that person's sex or sexual orientation.